Identifying unofficial invoices and registers

 • the renewal date and amount is correct for your type of IP right by accessing our fee information and registers through this website or contacting us

-• the list of companies known to send unofficial invoices
+• the list of entities known to send unofficial invoices

 • check the bank account you are paying to is our official account